 Under the Consumer Rights Act, which came into force on 1 October 2015, goods should be delivered within 30 days unless a different time period is agreed.

-What’s reasonable, under both the Consumer Rights Act and the Sale of Goods Act, will vary from case to case and will depend on factors such as the type of goods you've bought and the original estimate for delivery.
+What’s reasonable under the Consumer Rights Act will vary from case to case and will depend on factors such as the type of goods you've bought and the original estimate for delivery.

 If the estimated delivery period is seven days, and seven days have gone by without you receiving your item, it's unlikely you could argue that a reasonable time had elapsed.